Today, I will talk about my top 10 Amway Success Tips of all time.

 Exposure is everything.
 The fortune is in the follow-up.
 Work with the willing.

-# 2 Following the System isn’t What Makes You Money
+# 2: Following the System Isn’t What Makes You Money

 I’m sure some people will give me a had time for saying this.
 Oh well.
 I just ask you to read the entire section and hear me out for a minute.

 Systems are important in every business.
 They provide guidance and instruction on what to do.
-While I believe that attending functions, listening to tapes, counseling with your upline and reading books will help you grow as a person, and learn new skills, I am 100% sure they will not grow your Amway business or make you money.
+While I believe that attending functions, listening to tapes, counseling with your upline and reading books will help you grow as a person, and learn new skills, I am 100% sure those things will not grow your Amway business or make you money.

 Why?
 Because in network marketing we only get paid to do TWO THINGS: retail and recruit.
 Those are the only two activities that actually grow your business and put money in your pocket.